Four-Generation Project Guidelines

 A pedigree chart showing the four generations in the study is required as part of the four-generation project.
-(This means the four families in the study.)
 The pedigree should reflect the following:

-- The individual in the most recent generation was born at least 80 years before the date of the project submission, and was married with children.
+- The individual in the most recent generation was born at least 80 years before the date of the project submission.

 - The pedigree chart displays only the four generations (families) in the study.

 - All dates and places designated on the chart (i.e., born, baptism, marriage date, marriage place, death, death place) for each couple is complete with either exact or approximated information from sources.

 - Items on the pedigree chart match items on the family group sheets.

 At least three family group sheets are required (one for each couple represented on the pedigree chart).
 If anyone on the pedigree was married more than once, you must also submit family group sheets for those additional marriages.
 Those marriages do not need to be fully discussed in the report unless that family is key to proving the generational links.
 Instead, refer the reader to the family group sheet.
 The family group sheets should contain the following:

 - Complete event dates and places on each individual listed on the record (dates and places may be approximated).
 It is understood that some vital information might not be attainable.
 However, a reasonable effort to find such information should be reflected in the research log or report.

 - Information on all children in the family is included.
 Details on living people may be left off and referenced on the family group sheet using the word “living.”